flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! warning "Development in progress"
     The Hoppie ACARS system is a complex system and we have decided to develop and release it step-by-step.
 So please be aware that not all features are available in the early releases and that we will add additional functionality over time.

-    The current version has have the following features:
+    The current version has the following features:

     - Logon/Logoff
     - Handover